Doug Served Our Nation In Vietnam Now He Needs Your Help

 Command sent the suspect to our Cholon offices where Clay and I interrogated him after an appropriate warning.
 He admitted drinking with the two victims and acknowledged that there had been a disagreement – but told us he knew nothing about the grenade attack.
 I focused on the evidence which suggested that he knew more than he was telling us.
 Clay, mean time, established a rapport with his friendly North Florida manner – and eventually the man admitted that he’d been humiliated by the attack and sought revenge for the beating the two boiler tenders rendered.
 Recently returned from the bush, he had fragmentation grenades in his field gear, one of which he retrieved and rolled into the room where the victims were seen to be laughing about his assault.
 The explosion was strong enough to blow glass out of the room windows.
 It was sweet revenge and he wrote it down in a statement which eventually resulted in his dishonorable discharge from the Navy.

-During the three years Douglass Hubbard served as a civilian Special Agent with the navy’s NCIS in Vietnam, he was regularly exposed to the defoliant known as Agent Orange.
-He worked and travelled through all four Tactical Zones working alongside Marines and Sailors fighting the war at their forward military operating bases in South Vietnam.
+During the three years Douglass Hubbard served as a civilian Special Agent with the US Navy’s NCIS in Vietnam, he was unknowingly regularly exposed to the toxic defoliant known as Agent Orange.
+His assignment required him to travel and work through all four of Vietnam’s Tactical Zones, working alongside Marines and Sailors fighting the war at their forward military operating bases.
 Because of Agent Orange, he developed Idiopathic Pulmonary Fibrosis.
 Late in 2016 he was in the advanced stages of this untreatable terminal disease, his one hope a full lung transplant.

 Doug received a Bachelor of Science degree in Criminology from Fresno State and was then recruited by NIS, (today’s NCIS), as a Special Agent in 1968.
 After he completing training, he volunteered for Vietnam service and was transferred to Da Nang.
 Most of Doug’s early work in Vietnam was as a field agent in support of Marine Corps combat elements and included a single-agent assignment to Quang Tri Combat Base.
-He later served in the Mekong Delta.
+He later served in the Mekong Delta in support of the Brownwater Navy.
 Doug was both the youngest Special Agent assigned to Vietnam and was also the longest-serving.
 He received a personal commendation from the Commander of US Naval Forces in Vietnam in recognition of many successful sensitive investigations which often exposed him to enemy fire.

 Doug has led a productive life with a focus on the world’s developing nations; Africa in particular.
 But his progressing illness has brought a halt to his work and income.
 Understandably he is anxious to return to work with the many of the people he has assisted over the years.
 Only a transplant could make that possible.